Passiflora tetrandra: Overall

-Plants are dioecious: fruit may not be produced without female-flowering plants being fertilised with pollen from separate a male-flowering plants.
-Fruits can be found from summer to autumn; are lemon-shaped, orange, up to 30mm (1.2 inches) long.
+Plants are dioecious: fruit may not be produced without female-flowering plants being fertilised with pollen from separate male-flowering plants.
+Lemon-shaped, orange fruits up to 30 mm long can be found from summer to autumn.
 The fruit can be eaten by people and is a traditional food for Māori: the gum from the stem was also chewed.
+The seeds have a peppery taste.

 Propagation is from seed or cutting.
 Cultivation requirements are basic: vines need a support structure/tree and a cool root run in a reasonable soil.

+It occurs throughout the North Island and in parts of the South Island as far south as Banks Peninsula.